-- 8.2.1 If either Allist or ArriVent becomes aware of any infringement or threatened infringement by a Third Party of any Allist Patent or Joint Patent, it will notify the other Party in writing to that effect.
-Any such notice shall include evidence to support an allegation of infringement or threatened infringement, or declaratory judgment or equivalent action, by such Third Party - 8.2.2 ArriVent shall have the first right, as between Allist and ArriVent, but not the obligation, to bring an appropriate suit or take other action against any person or entity engaged in, or to defend against, an infringement of any Allist Patent or Joint Patent in the Licensed Territory (each, an "Infringement Response"), at its sole cost and expense and entirely under its own direction and control, including the right to select counsel of its own choice and the right to settle such action; provided, that: (A) ArriVent (shall keep Allist reasonably informed about such Infringement Response, and Allist shall reasonably cooperate with ArriVent in connection with such Infringement Response; and (B) ArriVent shall not take any position with respect to, or compromise or settle, any such infringement in any way that would be reasonably likely to adversely affect the scope, validity or enforceability of any Allist Patent Rights or Joint Patents in the Licensed Territory without the prior consent of Allist, which consent shall not be unreasonably withheld, delayed or conditioned.
-Allist may, at its own expense, be represented in any such action, and ArriVent and its counsel will reasonably cooperate with Allist and its counsel in strategizing, preparing, and prosecuting any such action or proceeding.
-If ArriVent fails to bring an Infringement Response respect to such ArriVent Patent within: (X) [] ([]) days following the notice of alleged infringement or declaratory judgment or (Y) [] ([]) days before the time limit, if any, set forth in the appropriate laws and regulations for the filing of such actions, whichever comes first, Allist all have the right, but not the obligation, to bring and control any such action at its own expense and by counsel of its own choice, and ArriVent may, at its own expense, be represented in any such action by counsel of its own choice.
+8.2.1 If either Allist or ArriVent becomes aware of any infringement or threatened infringement by a Third Party of any Allist Patent or Joint Patent, it will notify the other Party in writing to that effect.
+Any such notice shall include evidence to support an allegation of infringement or threatened infringement, or declaratory judgment or equivalent action, by such Third Party

+8.2.2 ArriVent shall have the first right, as between Allist and ArriVent, but not the obligation, to bring an appropriate suit or take other action against any person or entity engaged in, or to defend against, an infringement of any Allist Patent or Joint Patent in the Licensed Territory (each, an "Infringement Response"), at its sole cost and expense and entirely under its own direction and control, including the right to select counsel of its own choice and the right to settle such action; provided, that: (A) ArriVent (shall keep Allist reasonably informed about such Infringement Response, and Allist shall reasonably cooperate with ArriVent in connection with such Infringement Response; and (B) ArriVent shall not take any position with respect to, or compromise or settle, any such infringement in any way that would be reasonably likely to adversely affect the scope, validity or enforceability of any Allist Patent Rights or Joint Patents in the Licensed Territory without the prior consent of Allist, which consent shall not be unreasonably withheld, delayed or conditioned.
+Allist may, at its own expense, be represented in any such action or proceeding.
+If ArriVent fails to bring an Infringement Response respect to such ArriVent Patent within: (X) [] ([]) days following the notice of alleged infringement or declaratory judgment or (Y) [] ([]) days before the time limit, if any, set forth in the appropriate laws and regulations for the filing of such actions, whichever comes first, Allist all have the right, but not the obligation, to bring and control any such action at its own expense and by counsel of its own choice, and ArriVent may, at its own expense, be represented in any such actions of the filing of such actions, whichever comes first, Allist all have the right, but not the obligation, to bring and control any such action at its own expense and by counsel of its own choice, and ArriVent may, at its own expense, be represented in any such action by counsel of its own choice.